shenzhou05/SRP-Chinese-Translation/Physical-light-units-and-intensities.md

 ## __Natural light levels__

-This table lists light measurements taken from natural sources in different conditions.
+These are light measurements from natural sources in different conditions:

 | Illuminance       | Description                                 |
 | ----------------- | ------------------------------------------- |